ckc2007/README-Generator/README.md

 ## Usage

 When you are prompted, please enter the details you wish to include in the README.
 When you hit enter, Then you will be taken to the next prompt.
-WHen all promts are compltete you w will see a success message and the README document will be created.
+WHen all prompts are complete you will see a success message and the README document will be created!

 ## Screenshot / Video